Joan Hendriks

-Joan Patricia Hendriks (born 1936), also known as Aunty Joan, is a Ngugi elder of one of the three groups of Quandamooka people in Moreton Island, Queensland, Australia.
+Joan Patricia Hendriks (1936 – 26 January 2020), also known as Aunty Joan, was a Ngugi elder of one of the three groups of Quandamooka people in Moreton Island, Queensland, Australia.
 She is the first Indigenous person appointed to the National Catholic Education Commission, and has brought Indigenous issues to the forefront at the United Nations and International Interfaith Forums.

 Hendriks is an elder at the Cleveland Murri Court.
 She is also a Catholic theologian and has written extensively on the conjunction of Aboriginal spirituality and Christianity.

 Biography

 Early life

 Joan Hendriks was born in 1936 in Brisbane, Queensland, and raised in the suburb of Bulimba.
 She is the eldest of four children, with her mother being an Aboriginal woman, and her father of Irish-American descent.
 Hendriks attended Saints Peter and Paul’s Catholic Primary School in Bulimba as a young girl, and in 1947 she began studying at Lourdes Hill College in Brisbane, Queensland, which she was later appointed as an elder in residence.
 Her mother was part of one of the first Aboriginal groups in Queensland, Australia to be moved to a mission station on Stradbroke Island, Australia.
 Growing up, Hendriks struggled with balancing the two different cultures of which she was a member: Christianity and Aboriginal spirituality.
 Alongside this, Hendriks struggled to live as a daughter of a mixed-race marriage and witnessed the segregation of her parents from the Catholic church.
 As an Aboriginal woman, Hendriks felt as though her early life was dominated by Western ideals and social constructs, and sought her connection to her Aboriginality through her mother and Stradbroke Island.